JBowser99/DoubleEdgeStorage/README.md

 ## 🔒 Security Notice:
 This repo **excludes the `/functions` folder**, which contains private admin only cloud functions for admin controls backend logic and sensitive GCP communication configuration.

+### 🔐 Environment Configuration

+This project uses Firebase Functions and Google Cloud Storage with the bucket name securely managed via environment variables.

+To run locally:

+1. Create `.env.local` in the root of `functions/`
+2. Add your bucket name:

 ## 🛠 Replicated the Backend Instructions:
 1. Set up a new firebase project name it double edge storage or whatever you like.
 2.